1. Career Development –

 Emergency psychiatric services can be initiated by contacting the psychiatrist on-call through the page operator (212) 241-5581, or by calling the Psychiatric Emergency Service at (212) 241-7147, or by direct unscheduled presentation to the emergency room; it is never necessary to call in advance.

-Student access to counseling and mental health services is considered by the school to be a private health matter of the utmost importance.
+Student access to counseling and mental health services is a private health matter of the utmost importance.
 The rule of complete confidentiality always applies, as in any relationship between a therapist and patient.
 No person or office is notified or informed at any point that a student (or dependent) has seen or is seeing a counselor or psychiatrist through the Student Mental Health Service.
 Student use of the service is not made known to the school, and is never recorded on any transcript.

-The School and the Department of Psychiatry have collaboratively established several completely confidential pathways of access into mental health care and enriched available resources beyond those afforded by the basic mental health insurance plan.
+The School and the Department of Psychiatry have collaboratively established several confidential pathways of access to mental health care and enriched available resources beyond those afforded by the basic mental health insurance plan.

 Referrals conducted by Student Health are made in a general manner, without triage or consultation such as is provided by the Student Mental Health Service.
 Student Health will not conduct a formal clinical psychiatric assessment or inquiry to inform this referral.

-After a name has been provided to the student, the next step is to obtain pre-approval of insurance must be obtained to proceed into care with this “out-of-network” referral.
+After a name has been provided to the student, the next step is to obtain pre-approval of insurance to proceed into care with this “out-of-network” referral.
 “Good-faith” responsibilities for students will apply with regard to financial arrangements (see below).

 If the student feels that the initial referral is unsuitable, s/he may request a second referral from Student Health.
 At any time the student may request a consultation with the Director of Student Mental Health as described in (1) above to more specifically inform the referral.
 Such consultation is required to obtain additional referrals if the student is dissatisfied with a second referral as conducted by Student Health.

-All students are held to the Mount Sinai Medical Center’s Infection Control Policies and Procedures.
+All students are held to the Mount Sinai Health System’s Infection Control Policies and Procedures.
 During orientation, students will be introduced to these policies and procedures.
 Further training is coordinated by each degree program.